The calm

 We got some pets which have grown on nicely.
 They’re super friendly, annoyingly so sometimes and super curious.
 They do a lot of running and jumping and brighten up any gloomy morning.

-Part of the motley crew of pet lambs
+Part of the motley crew of pet lambs back in the summer.

-The lambs grew up over the summer, Gary bought a tractor, we collected 20 fleeces from Rebecca’s beautiful Forever Flock to add to our fleeces and set to work making rugs, bench runners, benches, boot jacks and coat hooks for the Riverbarn Summer Fair and Fonthill House Garden Opening.
+The lambs grew up over the summer, Gary bought a tractor, we collected 20 fleeces from Rebecca’s beautiful Forever Flock to add to our stock and set to work making rugs, bench runners, benches, boot jacks and coat hooks for the Riverbarn Summer Fair and Fonthill House Garden Opening.

 The shed was full again.

-Pony, Little Bear and One Nuts finished fleeces drying in the sun
+Pony, Little Bear and One Nuts finished fleeces drying in the sun.

 The fleeces and wood go so beautifully together we’ve now joined forces and become Flock & Furnish which we’ll get going with over the summer months.
 Website incoming when I get my head down and get on with it.